LiskArchive/lisk-sdk-examples/workshop/README.md

 }
 ```

-**Note:** For each step, the solution can be found in the section below `Solution: Payment Transaction`.
+**Note:** For each step, the solution can be found in the section below called `Solution: Payment Transaction`.

-Steps to be implemented:
+#### Steps To Be Implemented
 1. Replace the `super` cache call with the [actual implementation in TransferTransaction](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/0_transfer_transaction.ts#L69).
-Remember the task about reading up on combining AND and OR, this is exactly what happens here.
+Remember the task about reading up on combining AND and OR, this is exactly what happens here.<br><br>

 2. Besides that, we also want to cache the invoice transaction using the `this.asset.data` field which contains the invoice ID.
-Make use of the exposed `transaction` store.
+Make use of the exposed `transaction` store.<br><br>

-3. Find a transaction in the `transaction` store where the `id` matches the id in `this.asset.data`.
+3. Find a transaction in the `transaction` store where the `id` matches the id in `this.asset.data`.<br><br>

 4. If you found a transaction, validate if the amount for this transaction is at least equal or larger than the `requestedAmount` from the `InvoiceTransaction`.
-If you didn't find a transaction, push a `TransactionError` in the `errors` array using the interface we saw earlier in the workshop.
+If you didn't find a transaction, push a `TransactionError` in the `errors` array using the interface we saw earlier in the workshop.<br><br>

 To complete things, we should throw an error if the `recipientId` differs from the `senderId` of the invoice transaction.
 This check needs to be in place to make sure the right person is receiving money for the issued invoice.